 Crochet Garland: After you have made at least 4 stars for the crochet star garland the fun part of stringing them all together begins!
 Take your twine and cut into the desired length you need for your garland.
 Layout all your stars backside up, then lay the twine across.
 Attach to the stars with the loose yarn ends as shown in the picture.

 Attaching Top Twine: Now that the middle twine is attached next we are going to attach the top twine to the crochet stars.
 Cut your desired length of twine once more preferably the same size as the previous piece.
-With the stars still back side up insert Crochet hook into the top of the uppermost point, then pull twine through to attach to the star.
-Repeat this step for all stars on your garland until you are done.
+With the stars still backside up insert the crochet hook into the top of the uppermost point, then pull the twine through to attach to the star.
+Repeat this step for all the stars on your garland until you are done.

 Once you are done, you can use these to decorate for the holidays and then take pride in the fact that you made them yourself!
 I am planning on hanging mine in front of my tv stand with some lighted Christmas garland!

 Also, these crochet stars would also make a great handmade DIY Christmas tree ornament if you would prefer that over a crochet star garland.